silitics/rugpi/www/docs/ctrl/internals/index.md

 # Rugpi's Internals

+:::warning
 This part of the documentation covers internal implementation details.

-:::warning
-**You should not rely on any of the internal implementation details documented here.**
+**You should not rely on anything documented here!**
 :::